worldbank/gld/Support/B - Country Survey Details/BGD/LFS/Education System.md

 Note that there is no mapping to "3 - Primary Complete".
 But it is possible to infer that individuals in Classes 6 - 10 completed primary education given that these levels require completion of the PEC.
 Since these individuals took education beyond PEC, these were coded as "4 - Secondary Incomplete", whereas coding "3 - Primary Complete" suggests that no education beyond PEC has been taken.

+Also, given the multiple tiers of technical and vocational education training (TVET) in Bangladesh, it is not possible for a 1:1 or many:1 correspondence with the GLD 'educat7' categories.
+If distinction is made among the different tiers of TVET, it may be possible to do the mappings for specific tiers based on the minimum education requirements.
+For instance, *diploma courses* can be mapped to "6 - Higher than Secondary".